-Call us today to learn more about how we can expand your field of membership by adding SEGs at (202) 831-2500
+Call us today at (202) 831-2500 or fill out the form to learn more about our credit union software and how we can expand your field of membership by adding SEGs.

-The main problem with this is the same as with most credit union marketing -- it requires people without knowledge of the credit union industry to take affirmative, sometimes complicated steps, in this case writing a request letter on company stationary.
-There is too much friction in this process, and while billion dollar credit unions have the resources to walk SEGs through it, having to write a confusing letter can be an obstacle to most credit unions adding SEGs to their field of membership.
+The main problem with this approach is the same as with most credit union marketing.
+It requires people without knowledge of the credit union industry to take affirmative and sometimes complicated steps, in this case writing a request letter on company stationery.
+There is too much friction in this process, and while billion-dollar credit unions have the resources to walk SEGs through it, having to write a confusing letter can be an obstacle to most credit unions adding SEGs to their field of membership.

 Though commonly referred to as Select Employee Groups or SEGs, these groups can share any common bond of association or occupation, not just a single employer.
 Common types of SEGs include:

 Federal multiple common bond credit unions grow primarily through adding SEGs, though they can also expand using underserved areas.
 Most state chartered credit unions also operate by adding SEGs; depending on their specific state regulations they may even be allowed to have SEGs as well as a geographic area within their field of membership.
 Federal single common bond credit unions can add SEGs too, and in doing so, they may become multiple common bond.